Assault Causing Bodily Harm

-Assault Causing Bodily Harm is a more serious charge than simple Criminal Assault and comes with a much higher potential sentence.
-If you are facing a charge of Assault Causing Bodily Harm, DUVADIE Law can assist you in mounting a strong defence and/or obtaining a reduced sentence.
+Assault Causing Bodily Harm in Canada is a more serious charge than a simple criminal assault.
+If a person is convicted of committing an Assault Causing Bodily Harm, a potential criminal sentence can be much higher than a conviction for a simple Assault charge.
+If you are facing a charge of Assault Causing Bodily Harm or Assault with a Weapon, seek the help of a Criminal Defence Lawyer.
+DUVADIE Law can assist you in YOUR defence by mounting a strong case and/or getting a reduced sentence for you.

 What is Assault Causing Bodily Harm?

-What is the Possible Sentence for Assault Causing Bodily Harm?
+What is the sentence for Assault Causing Bodily Harm?

-How Can DUVADIE Law Defend against a Charge of Assault Causing Bodily Harm?
+How can DUVADIE Law defend me against a charge of Assault Causing Bodily Harm?

 Some ways that DUVADIE Law may defend your charge of Assault Causing Bodily Harm include:

 - questioning witnesses’ ability to identify you as the person who committed the offence;